Bilevel Optimization with a Lower-level Contraction: Optimal Sample Complexity without Warm-start: Conclusions

 \section{Conclusions}

 In this paper, we studied bilevel optimization problems where the upper-level objective is smooth and the lower-level solution is the fixed point of a smooth contraction mapping.
-In particular, we presented BSGM (see \Cref{algo2}), a bilevel optimization procedure based on inexact gradient descent, where the inexact gradient is computed via SID (\Cref{algo1}).
-SID uses stochastic fixed-point iterations to solve both the lower-level problem and the linear system and estimates $\nabla\fo$ and $\jac_2\Phi$ using large mini-batches.
+In particular, we presented BSGM (\Cref{algo2}), a bilevel optimization procedure based on inexact gradient descent, where the inexact gradient is computed via \SID{} (\Cref{algo1}). \SID{} uses stochastic fixed-point iterations to solve both the lower-level problem and the linear system and estimates $\nabla\fo$ and $\jac_2\Phi$ using large mini-batches.
 We proved that, even without the use of warm-start on the lower-level problem and the linear system, BSGM achieves optimal and near-optimal sample complexity in the stochastic and deterministic bilevel setting respectively.
 We stress that in recent literature, warm-start was thought to be crucial to achieve the optimal sample complexity.
-We also showed that, when compared to methods using warm-start, ours is more suited for meta-learning and yields a simplified and modular analysis which does not deal with the interactions between upper-level and lower-level iterates.
+We also showed that, when compared to methods using warm-start, our approach yields a simplified and modular analysis which does not deal with the interactions between upper-level and lower-level iterates.
+Moreover, we showed empirically the inconvenience of the warm-start strategy on equilibrium models and meta-learning.
+Finally, we compared our method with several bilevel methods relying on warm-start on a data-poisoning experiment.